February 14, 2025

 CDR.fyi Analysis

-2024 was a year of deeper buying among a more concentrated set of purchasers.
-The sector mainly grew on the back of existing buyers fulfilling their commitments but awaits the next wave of buyers to take off.
-Encouragingly, 2024 saw significant new 100K+ tonne entrants in the market: Equinor and SkiesFifty as purchasers, and Terradot, CO280 and Gigablue as suppliers.
-However, the influx of new large buyers is limited, with roughly 80% of 2024 purchase volume coming from Microsoft, Google, Stripe and other Frontier buyers.
-We expect the CDR market to continue to grow in 2025.
-However, demand is currently insufficient to accommodate the number of CDR suppliers seeking to scale their offerings.
-Only 36% of the CDR suppliers listed on CDR.fyi have a registered sale.
+2024 was a year of higher-volume buying by a more concentrated set of purchasers.
+The sector mainly grew on the back of existing buyers fulfilling their stated commitments but awaits the next wave of buyers.
+Encouragingly, 2024 saw significant new 100K+ tonne entrants in the market: purchasers Equinor and SkiesFifty, and suppliers Terradot, CO280 and Gigablue.
+However, the influx of new large buyers is limited, with roughly 80% of 2024 purchase volume coming from Microsoft, Google, and Frontier buyers.

 Key Market Trends